vehemont/Favero_Repeater/README.md

 - Power source for the RGB LED strips and microcontroller (not covered here)
 - A 100 ohm resistor
 - A favero full arm scoring machine with a rj-11 serial port on the back.
-- A microcontroller: I am using a Wemo D1 mini in this example
+- A microcontroller: I am using a esp8266 Wemo D1 mini in this example (specifically ESP8266 ESP-12 ESP-12F NodeMcu Mini D1 Module WeMos Lua 4M Bytes WLAN WiFi Internet Development Board)
 - An RJ11 cable to connect from your Favero scoring machine to your microcontroller.
 An easy option is to use a RJ11 breakout such as [this](https://a.co/d/c3JmIds).

 <h3>Microcontroller to Favero</h3>